We may earn money or products from the companies mentioned in this post.

-From gourmet dining to burgers and fries, Banff and Lake Louise both offer tasty options when it comes to feeding your appetite.
+From gourmet dining to traditional Canadian food, Banff and Lake Louise both offer tasty options when it comes to feeding your appetite.
 Although dining in Banff offers more variety, the food in the nearby village of Lake Louise was definitely a pleasant surprise, as well.
 If you’re looking for the best places to eat in Banff, here is a look at our favorite restaurants.

 Family-friendly fine dining in Banff National Park